Overview

 Before you an org can create expense category rules, they must first create expense categories.
 There are two ways the Owner, Admins, and Bookkeepers can create expense categories for their org: 1) manually from the Expense Category tab on the Organization Settings page, and 2) by connecting Extend to Quickbooks Online or Netsuite to import their existing category codes.

-What if I need to update my expense category rule?
+What if I need to update my Rule-Based expense category rule?

 The Owner, Admins, and full-vis Bookkeepers can update a rule at any time.
 Once the rule is updated, it will apply to future transactions that meet the criteria.